 Keep tabs on the R community

 Follow the RStudio blog to hear about our latest features, packages, and workshops.
 Our blog is a good place to find short tutorials about the packages we make.
+Follow the RStudio RViews blog for general interest articles about R and the R Community.

 Read R bloggers, a blog aggregator that reposts R related articles from across the web.
 R bloggers is a good place to find R tutorials, announcements, and other random happenings.